 The People of Oaxaca

-When I travel in India, the people are friendly, but the friendliness can be overwhelming.
+When I travel to India, the people are friendly, but the friendliness can be overwhelming.

 In Oaxaca, I am pretty much left to my own devices, but I know that I’ll always be able to have a friendly chat with a café owner, I’ll be given good prices from the people I buy fruits and veggies from regularly at the market, and people on the street will always help me with directions and public transport.